cyber-prophet/cosmos-nushell/out/gaiad/gaiad_commands.md

   gaiad tx bank [command]

 Available Commands:
   send        Send funds from one account to another.
 		Note, the'--from' flag is ignored as it is implied from [from_key_or_address].
+		When using '--dry-run' a key name cannot be used, only a bech32 address.

 Flags:
   -h, --help   help for bank